gjwgit/azspeech/README.md

 to text, text to speech, speech translation and Speaker Recognition capabilities.

-An Azure subscription is required, allowing up to 5,000 free transactions per month (https://azure.microsoft.com/free/).
+An Azure Speech is required, allowing up to 5,000 free transactions per month (https://azure.microsoft.com/free/).
 Through the [Azure Portal](https://ms.portal.azure.com) create a Speech resource and use the resulting key and endpoint from the portal for